webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Flies-Faster-than-a-Bullet.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Irregular
+title: Flies Faster than a Bullet
+collection: Foci
+kind: Focus
 ---
 ## Flies Faster than a Bullet
 You can fly, and you're superstrong, hard to hurt, and fast too.
 Is there anything you can't do?